 The research team looked at best storage candidates of salt caverns, mined-rock caverns, and sandstone reservoirs in depleted gas fields or gas storage fields, looking at specific criteria of each.
 After a year of study, the team identified three storage prospects, having top-rated geologic intervals or reservoirs with possible stacked potential.

 The AONGRC study determined there are many storage options that can be utilized for NGL storage.
 The report is one of the first geologic studies for liquids storage potential.
-All data and the final report can be found on the public website for the Appalachian Storage Hub project.
+All data and the final report can be found at the Appalachian Oil and Natural Gas Research Consortium website.